Module 5 - IV Flow Rate Calculations¶

 Clinical Relevance¶

-IV Errors Are Immediately Dangerous
+IV Errors Are Especially Dangerous

 Unlike oral medications which are absorbed gradually, IV medications enter the bloodstream instantly.
 There is no opportunity to reverse an error once an infusion has begun.